This webpage aims to help parishes consider options for face-to-face and online sacramental preparation.

 upskilling parents as first educators

-PowerPoints with voice-overs to guide parents & candidates through the pages of the Gratia Series Activity Books, e.g.
+To help families prepare at home, PowerPoints with voice-overs are available to guide parents & children through the pages of the Children’s Activity Books, e.g.

-- Designed to have a set of four preparation sessions for each sacrament within a wider program
+- Designed to have a set of four preparation sessions for each sacrament within a broader time of parish-based preparation

-- Sessions should have parent and child working together
+- Sessions should see parent and child praying and learning together

 - The material covered in each session may have been taught to the children in a school situation